clavinorach/hotel-web-laravel/README.md

 **Using phpMyAdmin:**
 **Login to phpMyAdmin:** Setup your XAMPP and open your web browser and go to your phpMyAdmin login page (usually http://localhost/phpmyadmin).

 **Create New Database:** Click on the "Databases" tab and enter hotel in the "Create database" field.
-Choose the appropriate collation (usually utf8mb4_general_ci) and click the "Create" button.
+And make database named "Hotel".

 ## Step 3: Run Migrations